nthmost/streamlit-reconfigure/README.md

 ## CURRENT ISSUES

 * (BUG) Not handling lists correctly.
-The result of `streamlit-reconfigure --server-folderWatchBlacklist=['1','2','3'] is the following very wrong result:
+The output of `streamlit-reconfigure --server-folderWatchBlacklist=['1','2'] is the following very wrong result:

         [server]
-        folderWatchBlacklist = []
+        folderWatchBlacklist = [ "[", "1", ",", "2", "]",]
         headless = false
         liveSave = false
         runOnSave = false
         port = 8000
         enableCORS = true
-        folderwatchblacklist = [ "[", "1", ",", "2", "]",]

 * (bug) CLI options that might indicate an intention to *unset* a variable will not work.  i.e. there is no way to do, say, `streamlit-reconfigure --s3-bucket=None` and have the result be a commented-out variable.
-* (story) There should be a way to unset a variable; this is an interaction features that needs to be designed.
+* (story) There should be a way to unset a variable; this is a user interaction feature that needs to be designed.

 ## Scope Limitations